 Our conveyancing team provides a very efficient service, identifying any potential problems early and dealing with them quickly.
 Our support throughout the process will help to ease the stress of moving home.

-You can find out more by contacting our Major Trauma team, and there’s also helpful information in our guide for property purchasers.
+You can find out more from the helpful information in our guide for property purchasers.

 We can review the terms of your tenancy agreement or lease, and advise you on the relevant rights and restrictions.

 In some cases, disabled facilities grants are available to help towards the cost of adapting your current property and providing extra facilities so you or your family member can carry on living there.
 We will support you throughout the assessment process and be on hand to challenge any decisions or disputes if they arise.

 Local authorities must ensure that those who need to move urgently because of a sudden disability, including those caused by major trauma, are given priority to find new, more suitable accommodation.
 We will support you during this process, including challenging the housing association’s decision if necessary.

 We have offices in London, Richmond, Southampton, Lymington, Woking and Guildford and operate nationally.
 Contact us for specialist advice and support.